jeertmans/manim-slides-starter/README.md

   </picture>
 </p>

+> [!NOTE]
-> NOTE: if you want to have a private repository, you will probably need a GitHub Pro account.
+> If you want to have a private repository, you will probably need
+> a GitHub Pro account to run the GitHub action.

 ### Customizing your presentation